torvalds/linux/Documentation/process/applying-patches.rst

 .. _applying_patches:

-Applying Patches To The Linux Kernel
+Applying Patches To The GNU/Linux Kernel
 ++++++++++++++++++++++++++++++++++++

 Original by: